Compass Student Services

 The financial aid application process is separate from the admissions application.
 Do not wait for your admissions acceptance before applying for financial aid.

-***You MUST complete an application for EVERY YEAR you seek financial aid***
+***You MUST complete a FAFSA for EVERY YEAR you seek financial aid ***

 Students seeking need-based funding from Champlain should submit the FAFSA by the priority filing date found below.
-Although applications are accepted throughout the year, our need-based scholarships are awarded first to students who meet the FAFSA priority filing date and then on a rolling basis, if funds are available.
+Although the FAFSA is accepted throughout the year, our need-based scholarships are awarded first to students who meet the FAFSA priority filing date and then on a rolling basis, if funds are available.

 How the Financial Aid Process Works